dashpay/tenderdash/spec/abci++/api.md

   non-persisted heights, light client verification, and so on.
 - Just as `ProcessProposal`, the implementation of `FinalizeBlock` MUST be deterministic, since it is making the Application&#39;s state evolve in the context of state machine replication.
-- Currently, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were already passed on to the Application via `RequestPrepareProposal` or `RequestProcessProposal`.
+- Currently, Tenderdash will fill up all fields in `RequestFinalizeBlock`, even if they were already passed on to the Application via `RequestPrepareProposal` or `RequestProcessProposal`.
   If the Application is in same-block execution mode, it applies the right candidate state here (rather than executing the whole block).
 In this case the Application disregards all parameters in